danhpaiva/eVentures-site/README.md

 #### Description:

 The goal is to be able to develop a functional and responsive website.
-On the "About" page I used the Google Maps API to access the location of StartUp.
+On the "About" page, I used the Google Maps JavaScript API to access and include the location of StartUp.